 ED raids multiple locations in Kerala in connection with Bineesh Kodiyeri case

-New Delhi, Nov 04: The Enforcement Directorate is conducting raids at multiple locations in Kerala in connection with the money laundering case against Bineesh Kodiyeri.
+New Delhi, Nov 04: The Enforcement Directorate (ED) is conducting raids at multiple locations in Kerala in connection with the money laundering case against Bineesh Kodiyeri.

 Raids were carried out in the premises of Anas Valiyaparambath, Kannur District Cricket Association, one office bearer and a friend of Bineesh Kodiyeri in Thalassery and Kannur districts.